Oxygen mask: Built-in breathing system

 Oxygen supply to divers in decompression chambers is preferably through a built-in breathing system, which uses an oxygen mask plumbed into supply and exhaust hoses which supply oxygen from outside the chamber, and discharge the exhaled oxygen-rich gas outside the chamber, using a system equivalent to two demand valves, one upstream of the diver, to supply oxygen on demand, and the other downstream, to exhaust exhaled gas on demand, so that the oxygen partial pressure in the chamber is limited to relatively safe levels.
 If oxygen masks are used that discharge into the chamber, the chamber air must be replaced frequently to keep the oxygen level within safe operating limits.

 Anesthesia oxygen masks

 Anesthesia masks are face masks that are designed to administer anesthetic gases to a patient through inhalation.
 Anesthesia masks are either made of anti-static silicone or rubber, as a static electricity spark may ignite some anesthetic gases.
 They are either black rubber or clear silicone.
 Anesthesia masks fit over the mouth and nose and have a double hose system.
 One hose carries inhaled anesthetic gas to the mask and the other brings exhaled anesthetic gas back to the machine.
-Anesthesia masks have 4 point head strap harnesses to securely fit on the head to hold the mask in place as the anaesthesia doctor controls the gases and oxygen inhaled.
+Anesthesia masks have 4 point head strap harnesses to securely fit on the head to hold the mask in place as the anaesthetist controls the gases and oxygen inhaled.